sarlacpit/beautiful-jekyll/_posts/2018-07-20-saltstack-in-the-begining.md

 Since then, I have trying to find the time to create a simplistic lab with a Salt-Master, Salt-Minion & Salt-Proxy.
 I have a test Cisco 3560 as1.test running a recent version of ios and Cisco ASR903 pe1.test running a recent version of ios-xe.

-So after defining my pillar_roots on my master, I have created a top.sls file & a as1.test.sls file in the pillar_roots
+So after defining my pillar_roots on my master, I have created a top.sls file & a as1.test.sls file in the pillar_roots.

 so... top.sls